sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               .. property:: name

                 The level's name, which can be any kind of value.

+              .. property:: factor

+                Returns the level's factor.
+This property exists only for a :class:`.Level` object that is extracted from a :class:`.Factor` object.

+                :returns: a factor
+                :rtype: Factor

 .. class:: sweetpea.DerivedLevel(name, derivation, weight=1)